-- (a) Do you agree that an approach that recognises a loss allowance (or provision) at an amount equal to a portion of expected credit losses initially, and lifetime expected credit losses only after significant deterioration in credit quality, will reflect: - (i) the economic link between the pricing of financial instruments and the credit quality at initial recognition; and - (ii) the effects of changes in the credit quality subsequent to initial recognition?

-If not, why not and how do you believe the proposed model should be revised?

-(b) Do you agree that recognising a loss allowance or provision from initial recognition at an amount equal to lifetime expected credit losses, discounted using the original effective interest rate, does not faithfully represent the underlying economics of financial instruments?
+Ques Question 1 (a) ) Do you agree that an approach that recognises a loss allowance (or provision) at an amount equal to a portion of expected credit losses initially, and lifetime expected credit losses only after significant deterioration in credit quality, will reflect: (i) the economic link between the pricing of financial instruments and the credit quality at initial recognition; and (ii) the effects of changes in the credit quality subsequent to initial recognition?
+If not t, why not and how do you believe the proposed model should be revised? (b) recog using ou agree that recognising a loss allowance or provision from initial gnition at an amount equal to lifetime expected credit losses, discounted g the original effective interest rate, does not faithfully represent the rlying economics of financial instruments?
 If not, why not?